zio/zio-config/docs/quickstart/index.md

 It says, fix `FormatError` related to path "var1" in the source.
 For the next error, either provide var2 or var3 to fix `MissingValue` error.

+**Note**: Use prettyPrint method to avoid having to avoid seeing highly nested ReadErrors, that can be difficult to read.

 ## Config is your ZIO environment

 Take a look at the below example that shows an entire mini app.